-Family awareness and involvement in the recovery process is critical to attain the best outcome.
-The recovery process has a 32% increase in success, as noted in national statistics, when both of a resident’s parents participate.
+Family awareness and involvement in the recovery process are critical to attaining the best outcome.
+The recovery process has a 32% increase in success, as noted in national statistics when both of a resident’s parents participate.

 In our family program, we are dedicated to open, on-going communication with all of our residents’ mothers and fathers.
 We discuss progress and setbacks with every parent on a weekly basis.
 We are there to help guide you through the entire process of your son’s treatment.

-The addicted person sets the tone of the house.
+Remember: the addicted person often sets the tone of the house.
 Families take on the mood of the addict, who becomes the center of attention.
 Everything revolves around him/her.
 The other children in the house do not get the same attention as the addict.
-Resentments form, and the home becomes divided.
-That is when codependency ignites; habits and rituals form in an attempt to save the addicted person.
+Resentments form and the home becomes divided.
+That is when codependency ignites; habits and rituals form in an attempt to “save” the addicted person.